-Western Municipal Water District is undertaking an ambitious capital improvement project to provide safe and reliable water for all its customers.
-The La Sierra Pipeline Project is a nearly $36 million project to provide locally sourced, drought-proof drinking water to our region.
+Western has been working on an ambitious capital improvement project to provide safe and reliable water for all its customers.
+The La Sierra Pipeline project is a nearly $36 million project to provide locally-sourced, drought-resistant drinking water to our region.

 An expansion of the Chino Desalter will increase new water production by 3,500 acre-feet per year.
 Production capacity at the Arlington Desalter will also be expanded thanks to a new 5,400 horse power pump station.

 Then, five miles of 30-inch pipe will be placed underground along La Sierra Avenue to connect the two desalter facilities to the La Sierra Tank.
 This connection will facilitate the delivery of the new water supply to more than 80,000 customers in Western’s Riverside retail service area.